-The endocannabinoid system plays a huge role in the maintenance of our overall health and wellbeing; a significant part of our digestion, our mood, the way we feel pain, and so much more!
+The endocannabinoid system plays a huge role in the maintenance of our overall health and wellbeing; a significant part of our digestion and mood, the way we feel pain, and so much more!
 While the ECS produces natural cannabinoids to regulate a stable condition within our bodies, CBD works with it by promoting an increase in natural cannabinoids!

-By enhancing the body’s natural healing processes, CBD has the ability to tap into our internal health in ways that prescription medication just can’t.
-And the best thing is that not only is CBD free of nasty side effects, but also it is completely natural when produced from a reliable supplier and generates no high or psychoactive effects whatsoever, as long as the formula does not have any added THC (most don’t).
+By enhancing the body’s natural healing processes, CBD has the possible ability to tap into our internal health in ways that prescription medication just can’t.
+And the best thing is that not only is CBD unlikely to produce negative side effects, but also it is completely natural when produced from a reliable supplier and generates no high or intoxicating effects whatsoever, as long as the formula does not have any added THC (most don’t).

 How Can CBD Be Consumed?

-If you qualify for a medical marijuana card and you live in a state that’s law allows the consumption of medical marijuana, you may even be able to get access to CBD at a cheaper price, due to tax differences between recreational and medical cannabis.
-Hemp-derived CBD oils are typically legal in all 50 states, so be it the formula has a THC concentration of less than 0.3%, but be sure to look into your state’s laws on your own before purchasing.
+If you qualify for a medical marijuana card and you live in a state that legally allows the consumption of medical marijuana, you may even be able to get access to CBD at a cheaper price, due to tax differences between recreational and medical cannabis.
+Hemp-derived CBD oils and other CBD products are typically legal in all 50 states, so be it the formula has a THC concentration of less than 0.3%, but be sure to look into your state’s laws on your own before purchasing.